The best dog-friendly hotels in the UK

 Price: Rooms start from £185 (including breakfast), plus £40 for a maximum of two dogs

-Best for luxury bites and tranquillity: The Tawny
+Best for luxury bites and tranquility: The Tawny

 Well-behaved dogs and humans alike will be treated to fabulous food and stunning surroundings at The Tawny, Staffordshire.
 Four-legged friends are welcome in the Boathouses and Glade Huts, set on rolling countryside grounds dotted with lakes and secluded picnic spots.
 There are 70 acres of greenery to explore around The Tawny and a nearby nature reserve with plenty of muddy meandering pathways.
 It’s also an ideal place to strike out into the Peak District.

 Dogs are welcome in the bar area for relaxed tapas plates or sharing boards and expertly-plated bites from their restaurant, The Plumicorn.
-Tuck into gin-cured salmon with caviar, curried roasted cauliflower or spicy Packington pork & octopus with a rich red wine jus.
+Tuck into gin-cured salmon with miso, baked cauliflower or sweet venison with maple and chocolate.
 There are plenty of classic cocktails on offer and an extensive wine list.
 This is a truly dog-friendly getaway, where your furry friends will be doted on rather than tolerated, and maybe sneaked a sausage at breakfast if they’re making puppy dog eyes.
 Want to spend the evening in soaking up your serene surroundings?
 Order a Portobello mushroom, truffle & mascarpone pizza to your room and while away the night in a bubbly outdoor hot tub.
 Be sure to hide the treat tin from your furry companion and pack your walking boots.

 Price: Rooms start from £260 per night.